Generation of measures on the torus with good sequences of integers: Representing by weights

-The details of the proof are safely left for the reader.
-The form of $w$ in \cref{eq:99} guarantees that $w$ is unsigned, since each $w_k$ is an unsigned sequence, and if the $(w_k)$ is uniformly bounded, then $w$ is a bounded weight.

-\Cref{lem:4}, combined with \cref{lem:2,lem:3}, gives the following analog of \cref{prop:4} \begin{prop}[label={prop:7}]{Limit of good weights with positive mean is good}{}\rr Let $(w_k)$ be a sequence of good weights with mean which converge to the weight $w$ in $\none{}$-seminorm, so $\lim_N\none{w_k- w}=0$.
-Assume that $\limsup_k\M(w_k)>0$.
+Furthermore, if $\rho$ is a bounded function then the representing $R$-weight $w$ can be chosen to be bounded. \end{prop} The proof of \cref{prop:2} can be easily adjusted to obtain the following analog for weights. \begin{prop}[label={prop:5}]{Limit of good weights with positive mean is good}{}\rr Let $(w_k)$ be a sequence of good $R$-weights with mean which converge to the $R$-weight $w$ in $\noner{}$-seminorm, so $\lim_N\noner{w_k- w}=0$.
+Assume that $\limsup_k\M_R(w_k)>0$.